-Dr Somdeep Sen is a postdoc researcher at the Department of Political Science, University of Copenhagen.
+Dr Somdeep Sen is a postdoc researcher at the Department of Social Sciences and Business, Roskilde University.
 His current research explores the interplay of spatial planning and architecture in Jerusalem and the West Bank as a means of propagating the settler colonial assertion that Palestinians as a people are non-existent.

 Nibal Thawabteh has been the Director of the Media Development Center at Birzeit University since 2008 and has worked in media training and production in Palestine for more than ten years.
 She is the Editor in Chief for Al-Hal newspaper and she is the board chairwoman of Ma’an Palestinian News Agency.
 Nibal was awarded an international Women Of Courage award in 2008 (USA) and has published several books, she holds a Masters degree in management and educational training.

 Teodora is a Teaching Fellow in the Sociology department at Warwick.
 Prior to September 2016 she worked in the School of Sociology and Social Policy at The University of Nottingham.
 Her recent doctoral thesis (2013) explored the practices and narratives of three case study Israeli civil society groups responding to the call for decolonisation, right of return, and equality by Palestinian counterparts.